esaiventhan/aem/README.md

 * Use out-of-the-box components as much as possible.
 * Since the author input validation is not complex, drive it via the authoring validation.
 * For future proofing, the client-libs used for this group of components are not commonly located, so that the BAU or the team which is going to maintain know where to look for.
+* Do not set any images as page background images.

 ## Notes to consider prior to build and test
 * The project's content path is "/content/assignment/" and so please make sure contents created are placed under this path.
 * Also if the page is not configured (though not required in the dev setup) with DTM's local contexthub, you might see browser's JavaScript console exception (but not to worry).
 * Also I have constructed some sample contents, which you can locate it under /content/assignment/
+* mvn clean test might not work.
+This is how it is straight from the granite maven archetype (will try to fix when time permits).

 ## Modules